Having trouble learning to play treble clef notes? We can help!

 We can also skip down from Flag F to D.

-Let’s take one step up from middle C to space D
+Let’s take one step up from Middle C to D

-Take one step down from Guide G to find space F.
+Take one step down from Treble G to find F.

-One step up from line G is space A
+One step up from Treble G is space A

-The next space note is our guide note, C
+The next space note is another guide note, Treble C

 From C, we can skip up to E.

-How to understand key signatures in treble clef
+How to understand key signatures on the treble staff

-A key signature tells us which notes are automatically played as sharps or flats in the piece.
+A key signature tells us which notes are automatically sharp or flat in the piece.
 Key signatures are placed immediately after the treble clef as you read from left to right.
 Unlike accidentals, which only alter a note for a measure, key signatures last for the whole piece, or until a composer indicates a key change.
 Remember, a key signature may tell you to play a black key for an entire song!

 What are ledger lines?

 Ledger lines are added to increase the range of the musical staff.
-If we didn’t have ledger lines, it would be hard to tell which note was which as we stepped up to notes above Flag F or down toward our guide note Middle C.
+If we didn’t have ledger lines, it would be hard to tell which note was which as we stepped up to notes above Flag F or down toward Middle C.

 One ledger line below brings us to our guide note, Middle C

-Two ledger lines below bring us to “Low A”
+Two ledger lines below bring us to A

-And a third ledger line brings us to “Low F”
+And a third ledger line brings us to Bass F

 Notice anything?
-Our Ledger lines step up in skips in the musical alphabet, just like the regular lines in the musical staff do.
+Our Ledger lines skip letters in the musical alphabet, just like the regular lines in the musical staff do.

 Treble clef notes and bass clef notes

-The bass (pronounced like “base”, and not like the fish “bass”) clef is the easiest way to use the musical staff to write and read low notes.
-Otherwise, think how many ledger lines you would need to get to “low C” in treble clef- you might even lose count!
-Bass clef is usually the preferred notation method, or way of writing notes, for lower instruments like the cello and the tuba, and also the left hand on the piano.
+The bass clef (pronounced like “base,” and not like the fish “bass”) is the easiest way to use the music staff to write and read low notes.
+Otherwise, think how many ledger lines you’d need on the treble staff to get down to Bass C, or even Low C- you might even lose count!
+The bass clef is the most convenient notation method, or way of writing notes, for lower-pitched instruments like the cello and the tuba, and also for the left half of the piano keyboard.
 You can learn more about reading bass clef notes in this article from Mr. Hoffman.

 Together, treble and bass clef notes make up the Grand Staff.
-When you read piano music with the left and right hand indicated in treble and bass clef, you’re reading the grand staff!
+When you read piano music with two staves, one for the right hand and one for the left, you’re reading the grand staff!
 Download the Grand Staff Flashcard notes to practice reading treble clef notes and bass clef notes together.